 paint in circular motions with a buffer, being careful not to burn the paint by

-holding the buffer in one spot too long.<br>With some practice, a methodical
+holding the buffer in one spot too long.

 approach, and persistence, a DIY paint job is achievable.
 The satisfaction you